legal resources necessary to hold negligent facilities accountable.

 Failure to Provide Every Resident an Environment Free of Accident Hazards and a Failure to Provide Supervision to Prevent Avoidable Accidents

 In a summary statement of deficiencies dated August 10, 2017, the document notes the facility’s failure “to ensure supervision and adequate, competent staff were provided on the secure unit to properly intervene when residents exhibited aggressive behaviors and prevented resident-to-resident altercations.”
 The surveyors also noted the facility’s failure to “ensure staff to work on the secure unit were trained on dementia care and how to intervene with residents who exhibited aggressive behaviors…”

 Failure to Provide Prompt Care for Residents Requiring Special Services

 An additional deficiency noted in the summary statement of August 10, 2017, revealed a failure to provide proper care for residents requiring special services including injections, colostomy, tracheotomy care, ileostomy, Urostomy, respiratory care, foot care, and prosthesis care.
 This includes a failure “to ensure chest tube supplies (Vaseline causing clamps) were readily available in a resident’s room to ensure proper care in the event of dislodgment” for a resident who had a chest tube.
 It was noted that the “failed practice had the potential to affect … only residents with the chest tube.”

 If you, or a loved one, have suffered serious harm through mistreatment, neglect, abuse or poor care while residing at Grand Prairie Care and Rehabilitation Center, or any other nursing facility, help is available.
+Contact us now!
 Arkansas nursing home abuse attorneys can provide immediate legal options to stop the neglect now.